Leadership Team

 He/Him/His

-David Heitstuman, Chief Executive Officer of the Sacramento Region’s oldest and largest LGBTQ+ organization, is recognized as an imperturbable and results-driven political and communications team leader.
-He received the Stonewall Freedom from Fear Award in 2016 for his transformative work in the Sacramento LGBTQ+ community.
-Before coming to the Center he was chief consultant to California State Assembly Speaker Anthony Rendon and had served four prior speakers over 12 years in the Assembly including Toni Atkins, John A. Pérez, Karen Bass, and Fabian Nuñez.
+David Heitstuman, CEO of the Sacramento LGBT Community Center, is recognized as an imperturbable and results-driven nonprofit, political, and communications team leader.
+He received the Stonewall Freedom from Fear Award in 2016 for his transformative work in the Sacramento LGBTQ community.
+David was also recognized by the Sacramento Business Journal as one of the region’s “40 Under 40” in 2017 for his outstanding professional accomplishments and community involvement and named to Sacramento Magazine’s most powerful 300 list in 2019.
+In 2020, the Rainbow Chamber of Commerce selected David as its Community Leader of the Year.
+The Sacramento Business Journal also awarded David with its inaugural Diversity, Equity, and Inclusion Award in 2022.
+Before coming to the Center, he was chief consultant to California State Assembly Speaker Anthony Rendon and had served four prior speakers over 12 years in the Assembly including Toni Atkins, John A. Pérez, Karen Bass, and Fabian Nuñez.
 He also served as trip director for Assembly Democratic Campaigns, operations director for Steve Westly’s 2006 gubernatorial campaign, advance team lead for Hillary Clinton 2008, Kerry-Edwards 2004, Howard Dean for America, and the Democratic National Committee.
 He started his career as a communications aide to Governor Gray Davis.

 In addition to his statewide and national professional career, he is active in the local community serving as Chair of the Sacramento Parks & Recreation Commission and has served as President of the Sacramento LGBT Center Board of Directors, Member–at-Large on the Sacramento Valley Gay & Lesbian Softball League Board, and as Chair of the Sacramento City Special Events Ordinance Review Committee.